vitekr/FingersJS/README.md

 ## Usage
-Fingers.js is simple to use.
+FingersJS is simple to use.
 Just create an instance of Fingers on the wanted DOM object, then register the gestures you want.<br/>

     var element = document.getElementById('el_id');
     var fingers = new Fingers(element);